flinnthebin/rust/study/notes.md

 |                        |      When it grows too large, becomes 'non-resident' and is moved to disk.
 |------------------------|

+# File Carving

+File carving scans all clusters that are unallocated for traces of files that once existed in that space.

 # Deleted Files - NTFS

 When a file is deleted: